tja688/ThatGameJam/Assets/Scripts/Features/KeroseneLamp/FeatureNote.md

 ## 6. Verify Checklist
 1. Add `KeroseneLampManager` and assign `lampPrefab` (optional) and `lampParent`.
 2. Trigger a `PlayerDiedEvent`; expect `LampSpawnedEvent` and `LampCountChangedEvent`.
-3. Trigger `RunResetEvent`; expect lamp count reset to 0.
+3. When lamp count reaches max, trigger another `PlayerDiedEvent`; expect `RunFailedEvent`, then a delayed `RunResetEvent` and lamp count reset to 0.

 ## 7. UNVERIFIED (only if needed)
 - None.